Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Seven in 10 (71%) heritage leaders report their organisations are more concerned about crime than ever before, up 2% on the previous year.

 The heritage sector is making investments to prevent crime.
 The research found 95% of heritage organisations have introduced new measures to protect the organisation and deter criminals during the past 12 months.
-Investments in security guards and patrols, security fencing, and additional cybersecurity has increased compared to the previous year6.
+Investments in security guards and patrols, security fencing, and additional cybersecurity have increased compared to the previous year6.

-Despite these investments, three in five (61%) heritage leaders believe their organisation is an easy target for criminals and two thirds (66%) report their organisation needs to do more to prevent crime.
+Despite these investments, three in five (61%) heritage leaders believe their organisation is an easy target for criminals, and two-thirds (66%) report their organisation needs to do more to prevent crime.

 Notes